Favourite Author-Illustrators (and the Books That Stayed With Me)

 The story’s focus on imaginative play becoming real feels completely aligned with the artwork.
 The familiarity of the medium helps.
 It looks like something anyone could attempt.
 A simple grey lead pencil, even if it’s being used with real virtuosity.
 It invites the reader to try and draw stories and try to make them beautiful.

 As with Mr Huff, Jumanji is a fantastic classroom tool.
-It could be the heart of a lesson on how to manage light and dark in a drawing, kids drawing their own animals running amok or even developing their own game to play.
+It could be the heart of a lesson on how to manage light and dark in a drawing, kids drawing their own animals running amok or developing their own game to play.
 Brilliant.

 Aaron Becker – The Journey